 The barre method is a 55 minute program combining strength, cardio and flexibility while taking inspiration from ballet and pilates to ensure you reap only the most crucial benefits from your exercise regimen.
 Say hello to a lifted butt, flat tummy and lean, toned arms and legs.
 And, with easy to follow sequences, there's no need to be a former prima ballerina to enjoy barre.

 In fact, for those who are rhythmically challenged (ahem), you're in luck because despite what you may have preconceived about barre, it's not actually like a dance class.
-Think leg lifts, ball squeezes and weight baring isometric exercises (performed to the beat of epic motivational tunes) and you have yourself an all over body conditioning workout.
+Think leg lifts, ball squeezes and weight bearing isometric exercises (performed to the beat of epic motivational tunes) and you have yourself an all over body conditioning workout.
 And, if you're a HIIT junkie, don't let the lack of cardio scare you off.
 Rest assured, post your first 55 minute barre class you will be feeling the burn.

 How does it work?